I will confess to loving textiles.

 The best examples of Vietnamese weaving come from the Hill Tribe districts in the Central and Northern provinces.
-They are quite sturdy and heavy, but the materials themselves are usually of poor quality - colours run easily if washed, and threads pull and come unraveled at even the slightest use.

 That said, I still adore their wonderful colours, and our house is generously be-draped with some wonderful large pieces I have brought back from my adventures.